Table of Contents

 AWS supports thousands of CMKs per account in order to ensure scalability.
 If the default limits are insufficient, then AWS provides special quotas at higher rates.

 AWS follows strict protocols to ensure the security of keys.
-The plain text values of keys, for instance, are never written to disk and are only used in volatile memory when they are required for cryptographic operations.
+For instance, the plain text values of keys are never written to disk and are only used in volatile memory when they are required for cryptographic operations.
 Keys are stored in Hardware Security Modules (HSMs) and are not available even to AWS employees.
 They are also region-specific for additional security.

 Another important security measure offered by AWS KMS is called envelope encryption.
 In this method, data is never transmitted to KMS for encryption or decryption.
 Instead, it is encrypted in the AWS service or application itself and saved along with the data key used to encrypt it.